Swimming pool water and illness

-- Make sure your child has a clean bottom before your child gets into the pool.
+- Make sure your child has a clean bottom before they get into the pool.

-- Use well-fitted swimming nappies to help stop poo from getting into the water, but note that these nappies aren’t leak proof.
-They can delay but not stop the germs getting into the water.
+- Use well-fitted swimming nappies on your child, but note that these nappies aren’t leak proof.
+They can delay but not stop poo and germs getting into the water.

-- Change swimming nappies regularly to stop nappy contents getting into the water.
+- Change swimming nappies regularly to stop poo and germs getting into the water.

 - Keep nappy changes away from the pool area.
-With lots of water splashing about, it’s easy for germs to end up in the pool.
+With a lot of water splashing about, it’s easy for germs to end up in the pool.

-- For toilet-trained children, try to prevent toilet accidents in the pool by making sure your child has regular toilet visits.
+- If your child is toilet trained, try to prevent toilet accidents in the pool by making sure your child has regular toilet visits.

 Keeping home swimming and wading pools clean